-With the Overtuinen a sequence of green spaces is created: from the Veluwe via the city park and the old church square to the Market Square.
-The many passageways between the Overtuinen provide inviting connections between the Market Square and the adjacent streets.
-In this way The Market Square is a cozy place for meeting and activity in a green area.
+With the Overtuinen, a sequence of green spaces is created: from the Veluwe via the city park and the old church square to the Market Square.
+The many passageways between the Overtuinen provide inviting connections between Market Square and the adjacent streets.
+In this way, Market Square is a cosy place for meeting and activity in a green area.

 The Overtuinen are slightly raised and surrounded by hedges which give them their own environment.
-There is a good view on the square and the trees get sufficient space for their roots.
-The trees are exactly on the columns of the parking garage so the existing construction is able to support them.
-Small water fountains are laid out in the centre of the square which are widely used by children and adults.
-From the benches on the Market Square you have a view on the Overtuinen, the square with the fountains and the church.
+There is a good view of the square and the trees get sufficient space for their roots.
+The trees are exactly on the columns of the parking garage, so the existing construction is able to support them.
+Small water fountains are laid out in the centre of the square and are widely used by children and adults.
+From the benches on Market Square, you have a view of the Overtuinen, the square with the fountains and the church.

 Large trees provide a pleasant spatial effect and introduce a human size to make the space comfortable.
-Also the flowerbeds provides a pleasant place to stay for human and animals.
+Also, the flowerbeds provide a pleasant place to stay for humans and animals.
 The planting reduces the wind, giving sheltered and sunny places to stay.
-In addition it also reduces heat stress and creates a new habitat for birds and insects.
+In addition, it also reduces heat stress and creates new habitat for birds and insects.

 Location: Ede centre, The Netherlands

 Designers: Hilke Floris, Ronald Bron, Marike Oudijk, Jan Houweling